The doctor accused of plotting the assassination of Haiti's President was planning his entry into national politics, a source says - KRDO

 Veinemilla, according to corporate records in Florida, is the president of the Worldwide Capital Lending Group, a company that police in Haiti said Wednesday helped to “collect money for the men to carry out the acts.”

-In a statement sent to CNN on Thursday, Worldwide Capital Lending Group denied any involvement in the plot, saying it had been approached by Sanon, as well as current and former elected officials from Haiti, “to assist in obtaining financing for power plants and other infrastructure projects in Haiti.”
+In a statement sent to CNN on Thursday, Worldwide Capital Lending Group denied any involvement in the plot, saying it had provided a loan that included funding for “private security for Dr. Sanon and other Haitian dignitaries due to the ongoing violence in Haiti” after being approached by Sanon and current and former elected officials from Haiti, “to assist in obtaining financing for power plants and other infrastructure projects in Haiti.”

 “At no time during any meeting or conversation with Dr. Sanon or with any of his representatives was there any mention, discussion or suggestion of an assassination plot against President Moise or the intention to use force to bring about a change of leadership in Haiti,” the company said.